 In other words, a student may not simply apply a course used to earn a Master's degree towards a Ph.D. degree.
-However, a student may use a course like ENGL 6060 (Old English) to satisfy part of the language requirement for one degree and as part of the list of courses for another degree, if the Graduate Coordinator and the student's Advisory Committee approve.
-Check with the Graduate Coordinator about a particular course.
+However, a student may use a course like ENGL 6060 (Old English) to satisfy part of the language requirement for one degree and as part of the list of courses for another degree, if the Director of Graduate Studies and the student's Advisory Committee approve.
+Check with the Director of Graduate Studies about a particular course.

 Revisions to Final Program of Study: Once the final Program of Study has been approved, any changes to that program must be approved by the Graduate Office and the Graduate School by resubmitting the Program of Study form (Form G138) in GradStatus.
-The Revised Program of Study, like the original one, must be approved by the student's Advisory Committee and Major Professor as well as the Graduate Coordinator before being sent to the Graduate School.
+The Revised Program of Study, like the original one, must be approved by the student's Advisory Committee and Major Professor as well as the Director of Graduate Studies before being sent to the Graduate School.